 Is there any real difference between a generalist ‘jack of all trades’ and a master?
 After all, isn’t a ‘jack of all trades’ simply a master generalist?

-I’ve been doing several activities for decades now—yoga (50), tai chi (40), shakuhachi sui zen (35), gardening (30) — plus, I have a plethora of skills from electronics to welding and much in between.
+I’ve been doing several activities for many years now: yoga (50 years), tai chi (40 years), shakuhachi sui Zen (35 years), gardening (30 years) — plus, I have a plethora of skills from electronics to welding and much in between.

-First, there is the problem inherent in becoming too much of a master of anything as I pointed out recently in Why Do Idiot Savants Run Things?
+First, there is the problem inherent in becoming too much of a master of anything as I pointed out earlier (see Why Do Idiot Savants Run Things?).
 As with all things in life, balance is key.
 Too much of a good thing is no better than too little.
-So actual capability in a field, per se, cannot be the definitive measure of mastery.
-I imagine that ‘neither too much or too little’ would have to be the ultimate gauge by which to judge true mastery.
+So actual capability in any field cannot be the definitive measure of mastery.
+‘Neither too much nor too little’ would be the ultimate gauge by which to judge true mastery.

-Of course, the only ones who really know whether there is ‘too much’ or ‘too little’ are the individuals themselves.
+The only ones who really know whether there is ‘too much’ or ‘too little’ are the individuals themselves.
 It is utterly subjective.
-Attempting to judge another person’s balance between ‘too much and too little’ can never be more than a projection of one’s own state of balance, or rather their lack of balance.
+Attempting to judge another person’s balance between ‘too much and too little’ can never be more than a projection of one’s own state of balance, or rather lack of balance.
 What we judge desirable (or not) in others only reflects what we need, or fear, for ourselves.

-Attempting to master something is quite different from the traditional definition of mastery, in my experience anyway.
+Attempting to master something is quite different from the traditional definition of mastery.
 For me, mastery is mostly a matter of the ‘knowing of what to do, or not do’.
 At that point, I can stop searching for knowing, and settle into my knowing.
 In other words, I am a master in my own right.
 We all are!
 It cannot be otherwise.
 Let’s see if I can explain why…

-The struggle to achieve mastery is essentially life’s purpose, e.g., “get it together”; “get it done”; “get grounded”; “turn over a new leaf”; “be born again”; and just generally ‘succeed’ at what ever one’s goal or need happens to be.
-Mastery is how close one comes to matching the reality of daily life to one’s personal ideal, i.e., ‘knowing of what to do, or not do’ and doing that.
-Each step closer to the ideal you get, becomes a new status quo.
+The struggle to achieve mastery is essentially life’s purpose.
+We say, “Get it together”, “Get it done”, “Get grounded”, “Turn over a new leaf”, “Be born again”, and just generally ‘succeed’ at whatever one’s goal or need happens to be.
+Mastery is how close one comes to matching the reality of one’s daily life to one’s personal ideal, i.e., ‘knowing what to do or not do’ and doing that.
+Each step closer to the ideal you get becomes a new status quo.
 In a word, progress.

-Concurrently, the mind continues to idealize outcomes using the new status quo as a new base line to ‘progress’ from.
-Ironically, this means that the journey to mastery never ends.
-As you journey on, your ‘knowing of what to do, or not do’ evolves too.
+The mind continues to idealize outcomes using the new status quo as a new base line from which to advance.
+Ironically, this means that the journey to mastery never ends… Progress marches forever onward.
+As you journey on, your ‘knowing what to do, or not do’ evolves too.
 For example, on the surface, I appear to have ‘mastered’ this yoga posture.
 In truth, I am at the edge of competency, no different than when I first began 50 years ago.
 Each increase in capability resets the base line to the beginning.
 I’m always a beginner, and always will be.

-In other words, desire’s ideals always reach beyond the status quo of ‘what is’.
-In my view, this is simply the primal hunter-gatherer instinct prodding us to keep seeking.
-Seeking facilitates survival (up to a point anyway).
-And so the journey always [re]starts from beneath one’s feet, and one is always at the beginning of the next step.
+Desire’s ideals always reach beyond the status quo of ‘what is’.
+This is simply the primal hunter-gatherer instinct prodding us to keep seeking.
+Seeking facilitates survival, up to a point anyway.
+You could say the journey is always here and now beneath our feet.
+We’re always at the beginning of the next step.
 In this way, everyone is master of their own life.
-Each does the best they can under their individual circumstance, struggling their way toward optimum balance, and in truth never quite reaching it, naturally.
+Each of us does the best we can relative to our nature and circumstance, struggling our way towards optimum balance, and in truth never quite reaching it, naturally.
 Chapter 64 hints at this, A thousand mile journey begins below the feet.
 Of doing we fail, of holding on we lose.

-Of course there is the ‘hoodwinking’ side of mastery.
-This is the social need we have to anoint Masters of that which we deem important to us.
-They symbolize (appear to embody) the ideals to which we aspire.
+Naturally, there is the ‘hoodwinking’ side of mastery.
+This is our social need to anoint masters of that which we deem important.
+They symbolize and appear to embody the ideals to which we aspire.
 These ‘alpha males’ will surely lead us to a better place… or perhaps like lemmings, off a cliff.